FoodStandardsAgency/enterprise-data-models/patterns/drafts/welfare-reference-number.md

 ## Description

 The Welfare Reference number is used as a unique identifier for animal welfare incidents.
-The reference number is used by the APHA when investigating incidents relating to animal welfare.
-The reference number is constructed by the OV at the time of the incident and it is not uncommon for there to be several incidents on the same date.
+The reference number is used by the Animal Plant Health Authority (APHA) when investigating incidents relating to animal welfare.
+The reference number is constructed by the Official Veterinarian (OV) at the time of the incident and it is not uncommon for there to be several incidents on the same date.

 These incidents are also recorded on Chronos which generates a common Chronos incident number, however the APHA use the OV generated reference number for their investigations and for communications back to the FSA.

 ## Field formats, data types, and patterns
 The Welfare Reference Number is made up of three parts separated by forward slashes with no spaces.
-A four digit [Plant Approval Number](https://github.com/FoodStandardsAgency/enterprise-data-models/blob/master/docs/patterns/plant-approval-number.md), followed by a numeric representation of the date in format ddmmyy, followed by 4 numerical digits representing the time of the incident - NNNN/ddmmyy/NNNN eg 3456/280420/0830.
+A four digit [Plant Approval Number](https://github.com/FoodStandardsAgency/enterprise-data-models/blob/master/docs/patterns/plant-approval-number.md), followed by a numeric representation of the date in format ddmmyy, followed by 4 numerical digits representing the time of the incident using the 24 hour clock - NNNN/ddmmyy/hhmm eg 3456/280420/0830, 4562/010220/1224.

 ### Regex validation